-Education to Promote Prevention of Sexual Assault:
+Education to Promote Prevention of Sexual Violence:

-The Graduate School is committed to providing a campus community free of sexual misconduct, sexual discrimination, sexual harassment, sexual assault, and violence.
+The Graduate School is committed to providing a campus community free of sexual misconduct; sexual discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and stalking.

-Preventing Sexual Assault by the Rape, Abuse & Incest National Network (RAINN) provides," While you can never completely protect yourself from sexual assault, there are some things you can do to help reduce your risk of being assaulted."(https://ohl.rainn.org/online/resources/prevent-sexual-assault.cfm)
+Preventing Sexual Assault by the Rape, Abuse & Incest National Network (RAINN) provides," While you can never completely protect yourself from sexual assault, there are some things you can do to help reduce your risk of being assaulted." (https://ohl.rainn.org/online/resources/prevent-sexual-assault.cfm)